Principle areas of volunteer activity taking place on a regular basis throughout the year are:

 - Quarterly newsletters

-- Social Activities: Potluck dinners, Nature walks, Speakers, Work party quarterly lunches, Open Houses.
+- Social Activities: Potluck dinners, Nature walks, Speakers, Work party lunch, Open Houses.

 - Volunteer work parties 2 to 3 Tuesdays a month.